prakass1/Flask-Restful-Template/README.md

 Now, when it is running all fine you can open to see the swagger spec at `http://localhost:5500/api/v1/docs` where index and quotes services are available to be executed.

-### Please consider to ⭐ the repository, and raise PR to add more helpful functionalities.